What is a Dispatcher?

 Dispatcher Employment Estimates

-In 2016, there was an estimated number of 201,700 jobs in the United States for Dispatcher.
+There were about 201,700 jobs for Dispatcher in 2016 (in the United States).
 There is little to no growth in job opportunities for Dispatcher.
 Due to new job openings and attrition, there will be an average of 18,000 job openings in this field each year.

 The states with the most job growth for Dispatcher are Utah, North Dakota, and Colorado.
 Watch out if you plan on working in District of Columbia, Maine, or Connecticut.
 These states have the worst job growth for this type of profession.